mrsarm/spring-ctx/README.md

 returns a [ApplicationContext](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationContext.html)
-instance, but the `App` class provides enough static methods to get the bean objects, configuration properties, access the object mapper and the current environment (profiles) active.
+instance, but the `App` class provides enough static methods to get the bean objects, configuration properties, access the object mapper and the current environment active (profiles).

 Configuration
 -------------

-To add this library to your project, depending of your building tool, these are the configuration settings needed:
+To add this library to your project, depending of your building tool, these are the settings needed:

 ### Maven